mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 4. **Correct Any Discrepancies:**
    - If the final numbers do not match the expected figures, review and correct any mistakes using the guidance provided in the following instructional video.

 ---

 ## Chapter 8 Fixing Mistakes

-The text provides guidance on how to input invoices into QuickBooks Online and check the accuracy of the entries by comparing them with the expected balances in the trial balance and customer balance detail reports.
+The text provides guidance on how to input invoices into QBO and check the accuracy of the entries by comparing them with the expected balances in the trial balance and customer balance detail reports.
 It emphasizes practicing these steps to ensure accuracy in recording transactions.

 1. **Access the Trial Balance:**
-   - Open QuickBooks Online.
-   - Navigate to `Reports` > `Standard` > `Accountant Reports`.
+   - Navigate to `Reports` > `Standard` > `Accountant Reports`
-   - Select `Trial Balance` and adjust the date range to `All Dates`.
+   - Select `Trial Balance` and use `All Dates`
    - Click `Run Report` to view current balances.

 2. **Review Customer Balances:**
-   - Navigate to `Reports` > `Standard` > `Who Owes You`.
+   - Navigate to `Reports` > `Standard` > `Who Owes You`
    - Select `Customer Balance Detail` to view existing balances.

 3. **Input Invoices:**
-   - Go to `Sales` > `Invoices`.
+   - Go to `Sales` > `Invoices` >  `New Invoice`
-   - Click `New Invoice`.
    - Enter invoice details:
      - Select the customer.
      - Choose the date of the invoice.
      - Enter the product/service, quantity, and rate.
    - Click `Save and Close` to record each invoice.

-4. **Verify Final Balances:**
+1. **Verify Final Balances:**
    - Reopen the `Trial Balance` report and ensure the total balances match the expected amounts.
    - Check the `Customer Balance Detail` report to confirm the individual customer balances are correct.

-5. **Correct Errors (if needed):**
+2. **Correct Errors (if needed):**
-   - If discrepancies are found, review the invoice entries and correct any mistakes using QuickBooks Online's edit functions.
+   - If discrepancies are found, review the invoice entries and correct any mistakes using QBO's edit functions.

 ---